Berwick High School (Louisiana)

 Berwick High School, abbreviated BHS, is a high school in Berwick, Louisiana, United States.
 It is a part of the St. Mary Parish School Board.

 During the academic years of 2007, 2008, and 2013, U.S. News & World Report recognized Berwick High School as a bronze medal school, ranking it as one of the best high schools in the United States in an annual report.

 Extracurricular activities

 Berwick High offers 4-H Club, Anime Club, Beta Club, Chess Club, Drama Club, FFA, Insight, Interact, Key Club, Quiz Bowl, Student Council, and HOSA.

 Athletics

-Berwick is in District 9-3A of the LHSAA and offers athletic programs, such as football, cheerleading, cross country, swim team, volleyball, basketball, baseball, softball,track and field, bowling, power-lifting and golf.
+Berwick is in District 9-3A of the LHSAA and offers athletic programs, such as football, cheerleading, cross country, swim team, volleyball, basketball, baseball, softball, track and field, bowling, power-lifting and golf.

-The current Athletic Director is Coach Craig Brodie.
+The current Athletic Director is Coach Mike Walker.